tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 I outlined the challenges here to reinforce the fact that implementing docs-as-code is no small undertaking.
 It doesn't have to be an endeavor that takes months, but at a large company, if you're integrating with engineering infrastructure and building out a process that will scale and grow, it can require a decent amount of engineering expertise and effort.

 If you're implementing docs-as-code at a small company, you can simplify processes and use a system that meets your needs.
 For example, you could simply use [GitHub Pages](https://pages.github.com/), or use the [S3_website plugin](https://github.com/laurilehmijoki/s3_website) to publish on AWS S3, or better yet, use a continuous deployment platform like [CloudCannon](https://cloudcannon.com/) or [Netlify](https://www.netlify.com/).
-(I explore these tools in more depth here: [Publishing tool options for developer docs](pubapis_docs_as_code_tool_options.html).)
+(I explore these tools in more depth in [Publishing tool options for developer docs](pubapis_docs_as_code_tool_options.html).)
 I might have opted for either of these approaches if allowed and if we didn't have an engineering support team to implement the workflow I described.

+Also, tools implementation is somewhat of a mixed experience for me.
+Intimate knowledge of doc tools is extremely important *when you're implementing your solution.* After you're finished, you no longer need all that knowledge, and I find it somewhat fading from my awareness.
+This is probably why so many consultants specialize in tools &mdash; they swoop in, set things up, and then drive their wagons to the next town to repeat the show.
+But if you're a full-time employee, and you're primary job is developing content, not tools, then how do you find the time and support to develop the needed tool knowledge for the temporary period when you're implementing a system, only to abandon the knowledge later, after everything is implemented and running smoothly?

+I enjoy getting my hands in the code of docs-as-code tools, but I'm pretty sure both the other tech writers and engineering teams are happy to see the sense of stability and normalcy return.
+They don't like it when I continually experiment and develop on the platform, because it inevitably means change.
+It means occasionally things break.
+Or I discover that a particular approach wasn't optimal.
+In some way, it causes a bit of stress.

+And yet, platforms and tools are rarely static for any duration of time.
+Even Jekyll continually releases new versions, responding to changes in the Internet landscape and trending technology needs.
+So maybe in a few years, we'll go through this whole process again.
+Even so, I have a propensity and facility with doc tools, and I like getting my hands dirty in the code.

 ## Slides and links to republished content

-I have a slide presentation that covers topics listed in this article:
+For a slide presentation that covers the topics listed in this article, see the following:

 <a class="noCrossRef" href="https://github.com/tomjoht/docs-as-code-tools-and-workflows"><img src="images/docsascodepresotitle.png"/></a>.

-These slides are for an [upcoming presentation](https://idratherbewriting.com/2018/01/29/docs-as-code-tools-and-workflows-denver-presentation/) I'm giving on this topic.

-Additionally, this content was republished here in the [Developer Portals e-Magazine Winter 2018](https://pronovix.com/e-books/developer-portals-e-magazine-winter-2018), by Pronovix:
+Additionally, note that this content was also republished in the [Developer Portals e-Magazine Winter 2018](https://pronovix.com/e-books/developer-portals-e-magazine-winter-2018), by Pronovix:

 <a href="https://pronovix.com/e-books/developer-portals-e-magazine-winter-2018" class="noCrossRef"><img src="images/devportalswinter2018.png" class="small" /></a>